raleel/mythras-srd/0003_Skills.md

 ### Healing (INT+POW)

 Healing is the in-depth knowledge of medical procedures, based on cultural practices and is used to treat more serious injuries (typically those where Hit Points are at zero or less).
 In a Primitive or Barbarian culture for instance, healing will be based on the knowledge of herbs and natural cures.
-In a Civilised culture, drugs and more advanced treatments will be more common.
+In a Civilized culture, drugs and more advanced treatments will be more common.
 In all cultures Healing includes the ability to set bones, suture wounds, and so forth.
 Obviously applying Healing requires appropriate resources, and most practicing healers will have such things at hand (needles, gut or thread for sutures, herbs for poultices, and so forth, or a medical kit for modern settings).

 ### Language (INT+CHA)